-"There have also been studies indicating that running a marathon can damage the body all the way down to the cellular level," says Seth Kopf, owner and running coach at Kopf Running.
+Some of this damage is on a cellular level, which you won't exactly be able to pinpoint, says Seth Kopf, owner and running coach at Kopf Running.
 "Unlike muscle soreness, cellular damage isn't always noticeable, meaning you won't feel sore.
 This is why allowing for proper downtime after a marathon is really important."

 After your race, you may notice more immediate changes such as weight loss due to fluid losses (which can be higher depending on the temperature during your race) and muscle soreness.
 But because a lot of the effects can continue over time and, as Kopf notes, don't come with blatant indicators of stress on the body — including a compromised immune system — healing should begin immediately after you cross the finish line and continue up to two weeks after the race.